-You can change the reverb type using the REVERB display.
-Use the TYPE ▲ and ▼ buttons to change the reverb type, or select the TYPE function and use the data dial or the [-] and [+] buttons.
+You can change the reverb type using the REVERB display (page 47).
+Use the REUERB TYPE ▲ and ▼ buttons to change the reverb type, or select the REUERB TYPE function and use the data dial or the [-] and [+] buttons.
+(You can also use the left and right LCD buttons to select one of the reverb types listed in the display.)